Why was my post removed? (READ HERE)

 11. Avoid posting low-quality photos (blurry, out of view, far away, etc.)

-12. Do not post, or request, identifying information.
-Or ask for trades.
+12. Do not post, imply, or request, identifying information.
+Or ask for trades in ANY capacity.

-13. Do not repost content already removed by the system or our staff
+13. Do not repost content already removed by the system or our staff, unless giving expressed written consent by a staff member.

-15. Do not promote, or otherwise encourage, harmful behavior towards subjects, including following them.
+15. Do not promote, depict, or otherwise encourage, harmful behavior towards subjects, including following them.

 17. Do not remove, obscure, or otherwise alter photos in a way to circümvent community guidelines (i.e : mods have to confirm photos were taking in public, and with subjects of age)